Mo Farah: Family and interests

 From 2011 to 2017, Farah lived with his family in Portland, Oregon, US so that he could train full-time with the Nike Oregon Project.
 At the end of 2017, he cut ties with his coach Alberto Salazar and decided to return to London.
 His statement said "Tania and I realised how much we have missed spending time with our friends and family and the kids are so happy here, too.
 We want the kids to grow up in the UK.
 It's the right thing to do for my family.

 Farah is a Muslim, and is an active supporter of the Muslim Writers Awards.
 Islam is an important part of his preparation: "I normally pray before a race, I read dua [Islamic prayers or invocations], think about how hard I've worked and just go for it."
 He notes that "the Qur'an says that you must work hard in whatever you do, so I work hard in training and that's got a lot to do with being successful.
 [It] doesn't just come overnight, you've got to train for it and believe in yourself; that's the most important thing."
 An RISSC publication named Farah as among the 500 most influential Muslims in the world in 2013.

+In 2026, Farah and his family moved to Qatar.
+Farah stated, "I’ve always said that when I do retire, I want to... live in a Muslim country, enjoy myself, let my kids grow up knowing about the Deen, teach about the Deen, all that stuff".

 Farah is also a fan of Arsenal F.C., and has trained with its first team squad.
 In October 2013, he launched a book titled Mo Farah, Twin Ambitions: My autobiography.

 Farah has a large following on social media.
 This includes roughly 1.5 million followers on Twitter, 1.1 million on Facebook and 1.1 million on Instagram.
 In 2013, he was the top-ranked query for a sportsperson on the search engine Microsoft UK Bing who was not a footballer.